ndreckshage/buzzword-booklist/README.md

 - wish fauna you could click through to documents in the viewer. and could click through to prefiltered indexes that match a single ref
 - server components with \_middleware doesnt work
 - server components dont work with graphql without going throgh an endpoint (setImmediate)
+- cant import fragments from a client component into a server component .. need fragment to be in the layout
+- cant do things like `export { default as default } from "./book-carousel.client";` .. still treated as a server component

 ```graphql
 # could do something like this.
 HOWEVER. since using streaming and server components, we are going to try out a more streaming forward approach